 1. Can an agency even help me?

 Contrary to popular opinion, no experience doesn’t mean no chance.
 Most recent grads have enough internship, club or project experience to win them a job.
-And when they don’t, they likely have transferrable skills from waiting tables or working summer camps.
+And when they don’t, they likely have transferable skills from waiting tables or working summer camps.
 They just need someone to speak on their behalf, and that is what an agency can do.

 There are many opportunities for work, including temporary, permanent and temp-to-perm roles.
 Some job seekers are wary of temp positions but taking a chance with the right temporary role can be an effective job search strategy for recent grads.
 Temporary employment is simply a means to an end; a way for both the employer and employee to feel each other out and make sure it will be a fit for the long term.